microsoft/sqlworkshops/SQLonOpenShift/README.md

 This README.MD file explains how the workshop is laid out, what you will learn, and the technologies you will use in this solution.

+The workshop is currently built to support SQL Server on OpenShift 3.11.
+A future version of the course will support OpenShift 4.0

 <p style="border-bottom: 1px solid lightgrey;"></p>

 <img style="float: left; margin: 0px 15px 15px 0px;" src="./graphics/checkmark.png"> <h3>Learning Objectives</h3>